 Is my age a factor in choosing an astronomy binocular?

 As we age, our eyes do not dilate as much as they did when we were younger.
-Younger people (under 30 let’s say) can usually achieve somewhere around 7mm of dilation.
+Younger people (under 30 let’s say) can usually achieve at least 7mm of dilation when dark-adapted.
 Once we are in our 50’s or 60’s, the eye will typically dilate to only about 5mm or so.
-Of course there are exceptions to this, but it’s something to keep in mind when choosing an astronomy binocular.
+Of course there are exceptions to this, many older people can achieve more than 5mm.
+But it’s something to keep in mind when choosing an astronomy binocular.
 If you are in your 60’s, our 8x56mm model, with it’s relatively huge exit pupil diameter of 7mm, may be no more effective than a binocular with smaller objectives.
 If your eyes are only dilating to 5mm, then much of that 7mm shaft of light is never reaching your retina.
-In this case, you may wish to go with a higher power model that will more efficiently use of your level of dilation- such the 12x60mm model.
+On the other hand, a larger exit pupil is more “forgiving” of eye placement and IPD setting.
+But you may wish to go with a higher-power model that will more efficiently use of your level of dilation- such the 12x60mm model (5mm exit pupil).

 What is “eye relief” (also called “Exit Pupil Distance”)?